How Many Faces Sphere Has

 The Sphere: A Smooth, Curvilinear Surface

 A sphere, unlike a polyhedron, doesn't possess any flat faces, sharp edges, or distinct vertices in the traditional geometric sense.
 Its surface is entirely curved and smooth.
-This fundamental difference is key to understanding why applying the concept of "faces" directly to a sphere is problematic.
+Because of that, this fundamental difference is key to understanding why applying the concept of "faces" directly to a sphere is problematic.
 The very definition of a "face" – a flat polygonal surface – breaks down when dealing with a continuously curved surface like a sphere's.

 Approximating a Sphere with Polyhedra

 While a sphere itself lacks faces, we can approximate a sphere using polyhedra with increasing numbers of faces.
-Imagine a soccer ball; it's a truncated icosahedron, a polyhedron with 12 pentagonal and 20 hexagonal faces.
-The more faces a polyhedron has, the closer its shape approximates a perfect sphere.
+Now, imagine a soccer ball; it's a truncated icosahedron, a polyhedron with 12 pentagonal and 20 hexagonal faces.
+So the more faces a polyhedron has, the closer its shape approximates a perfect sphere.
 This concept is used in computer graphics and 3D modeling to render realistic spherical objects.
 By using increasingly finer meshes of triangles or other polygons, a smoother and smoother approximation of the sphere is achieved.

 The Topological Perspective

 Topology, a branch of mathematics, deals with properties of shapes that remain unchanged under continuous deformations (stretching, bending, twisting, but not tearing or gluing).
-From a topological perspective, a sphere is a closed, two-dimensional surface embedded in three-dimensional space.
+Even so, from a topological perspective, a sphere is a closed, two-dimensional surface embedded in three-dimensional space.
 It's fundamentally different from a plane or a torus (a doughnut shape) due to its inherent curvature and connectivity.

 Consider a simple experiment: draw a line on a sphere.
 You can always continue this line without ever lifting your pen until you reach the starting point.
 This characteristic – the ability to traverse the entire surface without encountering any boundaries – is a crucial topological property.
 It highlights the connectedness of the sphere's surface.